telerik/kendo-ui-core/docs/controls/editors/editor/how-to/customize/insert-html-via-custom-popup-tool.md

 * [How to Configure a Window](/api/javascript/ui/window)
 * [How to Obtain Widget's Element from Its Client Object](/framework/widgets/wrapper-element)
 * [Notes on Destroying Windows]({% slug overview_kendoui_window_widget %}#configuration-Destroy)

-The example below demonstrates how to use a custom Kendo UI Editor tool and a Kendo UI Window for inserting HTML content in the Editor.

 ###### Example